digego/extempore/docs/type-system.rst

 The base types will be familiar to those who are used to working with C, although there are a couple of slight differences.
-Just like C, the types are all low level in the sense that they represent a particular bit pattern in memory—there's no boxing and unboxing going on.
+Just like C, the types are all low level in the sense that they represent a particular bit pattern in memory---there's no boxing and unboxing going on.

 In xtlang, type annotations (a type definition following a colon in the source code) are used to tell the compiler about the types of variables.